 Campus traditions—academic, professional, and social—have evolved throughout Baker’s history.
 The university has faced adversity, prosperity, tragedy, and joy, and through it all, Baker’s students and professors have retained a close-knit sense of community.
 The result is a highly respected community of higher learning.

 What is the student-to-faculty ratio on the Baldwin City campus?

-How many Greek organizations are on the Baldwin City campus?
+How many sororities and fraternities are on the Baldwin City campus?

 How far is Baker’s Baldwin City campus from Kansas City and Lawrence?

 How many varsity sports are offered at Baker?